SEO Frequently Asked Questions

 There may be a time when you can take your Sponsor links offline but if your positioning drops in the organic listings due to algorithmic changes, you still have a backup plan that can be quickly enabled to drive traffic to your site.

-Many of our customers that have top listing in Google still keep their sponsor links enabled.
+Many of our customers that have top listings in Google still keep their sponsor links enabled.

 Q. How much will it cost to participate in the Sponsor link programs (pay per click)?